hpcleuven/VscDocumentation/source/jobs/specifying_resources.rst

 clusters have a single user per node policy as misbehaving jobs of one user may cause a crash or performance degradation of another user's job.

-To ensure that the scheduler respects your resource specfication you can use the following two options:
+To ensure that the scheduler respects your resource specification you can use the following two options:

 ``-W x=nmatchpolicy:exactnode``